 Today many gardeners sow their seeds in what they think is the best lunar phase.
 Many moons ago, I tested this theory and was pleasantly surprised to see it worked.

 Phases of the moon

 When the moon is waning, the earth is inhaling.
 The sap goes down towards the roots.
-This is the time to plant roots stock such as potato, carrots and radish.
-It is also a time that traditional farmer prune and graft as it is believed that the plant will heal faster.
+This is the time to plant roots stock such as potatoes, carrots and radish.
+It is also a time that traditional farmers prune and graft as it is believed that the plant will heal faster.
 Many farmers will also fertilise the soil at this time.
 Always choose a natural fertiliser.
-It’s also suggested that if you are operating on animals, always select a waning moon.
+If you are planning on operating on animals, select a waning moon.

 The new moon, which is dark and mysterious, is a time to renew yourself.
 A time to set yourself new tasks or projects.
 Set intentions.
 Projects that are started during a new moon have the force of the waxing moon to help come to fruition.

 There are many versions of a moon calendar.
 Biodynamic gardening adds the elements of fire, water, air and earth to their calendar.
 You can follow it here.
 Find a calendar that suits you and try it out and let me know how your moon planting goes?
 Use this chart to guide you.

 Moon calendar activities can be found on page 94 of Planet Schooling – How to create a permaculture living laboratory in the backyard.
 If you need curriculum support – purchase here.
 Have a sneak peek into the book, and download the content pages here.

 The moon looks upon many night flowers; the night flowers see but one moon.